admost/AMR/Android_Integration/version_1.2.4/README.md

 ####Libs

-Copy the following libraries to the libs folder of your app.
+Copy the following libraries to the libs folder of your app from [this link](https://github.com/admost/AMR/tree/master/Android_Integration/libs).

 ```sh
 admost-sdk.aar